 Rituals are not easy to establish.
 Quite often the school environment makes it more difficult to give the time to it.
 But if you can stick to them, you may find your students more productive and present for the time you have to work.

 Care to share your favorite ritual or ice breaker below?

 Check out our Free Resources page for Monologues, Scenes, Lesson Plans, and more!

 Maria McConville (Education Director) is a native New Yorker who has lived in every borough…yes, even Staten Island.
 She started out at LaGuardia High School of Music & Art and Performing Arts and received her BA in Performance from Fordham University at Lincoln Center.
 Maria has performed all over New York City from Shakespeare in the Park-ing Lot to Theatre Row and across the country with Theatreworks USA.
-She is the playwright of Stage Partners’ play #VIRAL.
+She is the playwright of Stage Partners’ play #VIRAL and #Censored.
 She also a member of AEA, Army wife, proud mother, and an inspired teaching artist.